 In this laboratory-based course, students independently develop and investigate a research project as a capstone experience.
 The investigation will be an extension of skills and techniques acquired in previous integrated laboratories.
 The course culminates in a written senior thesis and oral presentation.
 Four hours of laboratory each week.
-Prerequisites: CHEM-310, CHEM-316.
+Prerequisites: CHEM-310 and CHEM-429 minimum grade of C-.
 Lab fee.
 (ATTR: ARTS)